 In 1989, I was asked to help with the research for a history of the Petworth Emigration Committee (PEC), sponsored by the University of Toronto.
 In Sussex, we tried to establish the names of the 1,800 emigrants who were sent to Canada under the auspices of the PEC.
 Two books were published in 2000, one a history of the emigration scheme containing details of the names we found, and the other edited letters written by the emigrants which were published at the time as pamphlets and in local newspapers.
 Since then, I have assisted my colleague Sheila Haines, with a biography of Thomas Sockett, rector of Petworth and a member of the PEC.
 Sheila and I, with Alison McCann, then embarked on a biography of Elizabeth Ilive, long time mistress and then wife of the 3rd Earl of Egremont.
 This was published in 2017.

 Helen Whittle – Journal Editor

-I am a freelance [since 1989 – full time since 2000] historical researcher working for clients on genealogical projects as well as many other historical projects, e.g. for authors of books and magazine articles, for overseas MA and PhD students, in connection with legal matters [litigation and intestacy], art history etc. I deal with all types of archival record from c.
-1400 to date.
-I have also written articles for various publications such as Family Tree Magazine, Who Do You Think You Are? and other family history journals.
+I am a writer and freelance historical researcher working for clients on genealogical projects as well as many other historical projects, e.g. for authors of books and magazine articles, for overseas MA and PhD students, in connection with legal matters [litigation and intestacy], art history etc. I have also written articles for various publications such as Family Tree Magazine, Who Do You Think You Are? and other family history journals.
 I have published The Clergy of Sussex c.1635-1665 (2019) which is a Directory of clergy who served the whole of Sussex during that period, based on research carried out for my (now abandoned) PhD.